 Before designing your integration, you’ll want to be aware of the different account types that exist on the Dwolla platform as well as their capabilities.

-Regardless of whether your application interacts with Traditional accounts or White Label Customer accounts, it’s important to note that in a transfer of money between two parties at least one account must be Customer Identity Program (CIP) verified.
+Regardless of whether your application interacts with Traditional accounts or Access API Customer accounts, it’s important to note that in a transfer of money between two parties at least one account must be Customer Identity Program (CIP) verified.
 It’s your decision about which party completes this process, based on your business model, and you may want to have both parties complete CIP verification.
 In addition, we also require CIP verification as a part of a customer holding funds in the Dwolla network.

 Financial institutions play an important role in the Dwolla network.